locationtech/geomesa/docs/user/upgrade.rst

 Time-related system properties have been standardized to all use readable durations.
 Durations can be specified as a number followed by a time unit, e.g. ``10 minutes`` or ``30 seconds``.
 The following properties have been changed to accept durations, and some have been renamed.
+Note that this will affect system properties set in the JVM as well as any custom ``geomesa-site.xml`` files.
 More details can be found under :ref:`geomesa_site_xml` or the appropriate data store configuration section.

 ==================================== ===========================================